-Coordinated Care operates in a limited Service Area.
-If you move from one county to another within the Service Area your premium may change.
+Coordinated Care operates in a limited service area.
+If you move from one county to another within the service area your premium may be increased or changed.
 Please refer to the Premium section for more information.
-If you move from one county in the Service Area to another that is not in the Service Area you are no longer eligible for coverage under this Contract and may be eligible for enrollment into another Qualified Health Plan during a Special Enrollment Period.
+If you move from one county in the service area to another that is not in the service area you are no longer eligible for coverage under this contract and will be eligible for special enrollment into another Qualified Health Plan.